-- For security, power window operation and sunroof or Sky Slider[®] operation (if equipped) is disabled when the vehicle is in the Remote Start mode. - The engine can be started two consecutive times (two 15-minute cycles) with the RKE transmitter.
-However, the ignition switch must be cycled to the ON/RUN position before you can repeat the start sequence for a third cycle.
+- If your power door locks were unlocked, Remote Start will automatically lock the doors. - If an engine fault is present or fuel level is low, the vehicle will start and then shut down in 10 seconds. - For security, power window operation and sunroof or Sky Slider[®] operation (if equipped) is disabled when the vehicle is in the Remote Start mode.

+• The engine can be started two consecutive times (two 15-minute cycles) with the RKE transmitter.
+However, the ignition switch must be cycled to the ON/RUN position before you can repeat the start sequence for a 9 third cycle.